FirstTestStation/FTS_Website/_posts/hardware/2024-12-05-InterconnectBox.md

   <figcaption>IO Box with harness cable</figcaption>
 </figure>

-•   Rackmount brackets are included with the Interconnect IO Box, making it compatible with a 19-inch rackmount cabinet.<br>
+•   Rackmount brackets are included with the InterconnectIO Box, making it compatible with a 19-inch rackmount cabinet.<br>

 <figure>
   <img src="../../images/io_rackmount.jpg" alt="Rackmount bracket on IO Box">